eEngineSoftwareHouse/cells/README.md

 ## Properties

 The cell's model is available via the `model` reader.
-You can have automatic readers to the model's fields by using `::property`.
+You can have automatic readers to the model's fields by uing `::property`.

 ```ruby
 class CommentCell < Cell::ViewModel